zhujinhe/rabbitmq-zabbix/README.md

 ## CONFIGURATION:
-You may optionally create a .rab.auth file in the scripts/ directory.
-This file allows you to change default parameters.
+You may optionally create a .rab.auth file in the scripts/rabbitmq/ directory.
+Make sure .rab.auth is executable by zabbix user,  This file allows you to change default parameters.
 The format is `VARIABLE=value`, one per line:
 The default values are as follows:

     USERNAME=guest
     PASSWORD=guest
-    CONF=/etc/zabbix/zabbix_agent.conf
+    CONF=/etc/zabbix/zabbix_agentd.conf

 You can also add a filter in this file to restrict which queues are monitored.
 This item is a JSON-encoded string.
 The format provides some flexibility for